MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-toolkit-application-compatibility-microsoft-365-apps.md

   - Add-ins bundled into the Office installation will be listed and no longer be filtered out.
   - The changes also affect the tabs **by computer name** and **Device Upgrade Readiness**, as no readiness information is available and the count of add-ins differs.
   - If you use the Microsoft Configuration Manager (current branch), you can use the [Microsoft 365 Apps readiness dashboard](/mem/configmgr/sum/deploy-use/office-365-dashboard#bkmk_readiness-dash) to assess your add-in compatibility.
 - Other features like the Signature scan or Silverlight detection are unaffected.
+However, no support is provided after March 31, 2024.